hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 - Restructured data into array of objects.
 - Adding early functionality, game now 'playable' thanks to the addition of character randomiser and guess buttons with corresponding alerts.
 - Full set of 20 characters added.
 - Player 2 functionality added.

+### 23/08/22: UI/Design Focus
+- Font family added, worked on backgrounds and colour palette.

 ---